 Some longer programs may be out of your reach.
 But you could still look for shorter programs, such as summer programs or programs that let you find your own housing.

-To find out what opportunities are available to you, check first with education Counsellor at education fairs held every year.
+To find out what scholarships are available to you, check first with education Counsellor at education fairs held every year.
 You could also check some government websites to find out what kinds of financial aid the government offers deserving students.

 Google Search will be a good friend on your investigations for a good program and scholarship match.
 You should also speak to seniors from your high school who have studied abroad.
 They may have a lot of useful advice for you.